offen/deployment/README.md

 - Running off the `offen/offen` image we publish on Docker Hub, no setup other than installing Docker and docker-compose is required to run a production ready application.
 - Data is persisted in a local SQLite database which performs well, is easy to backup and incurs no additional infrastructure costs.
 - The setup is able to acquire and renew its own SSL certificate using LetsEncrypt.
 Secure transmission of data comes without costs or additional effort.
 - The Docker volume containing the database file is automatically backed up to a S3 compatible storage each day.
-Old backups are pruned automatically.
+Old backups can be pruned automatically.

 ## Quickstart